Dronestagram

 Dronestagram is a photo sharing community dedicated to drone photography.
-The site that has been described as "Instagram for drones.
+The site has been described as "Instagram for drones.
 The site launched in July 2013 by Eric Dupin and is owned by his company Dronescape.
 The project is based in Lyon, France.
 There is also a dronestagram iOS app.

 Contests

 It also holds an annual International Drone Photography Contest.
 In 2016, the competition co-sponsored by National Geographic included 5,900 submissions from 28 countries which were broken down into the three categories: Nature-Wildlife, Sports-Adventure, and Travel.

 To coincide with the 2015 UN climate summit in Paris, Dronestagram launched the 'Small drones, big changes' competition to find the best aerial photographs that illustrate "the effects of pollution on planet Earth and the solutions to tackle the problem".

 Dronestagram is partner of the Professional Drone Film Festival Contest dedicated to drone cinematographic art in Nantes.